lucaspasseri/projeto-trackit/README.md

 ## About
 <p>
-  Track it is habit tracking application.
+  Track it is habit tracking application that can help you doing the best with your time.
 </p>

 ### Pre-requisites